 Step 1: Press the Tofu

-- Take the extra firm tofu and place it on a clean, non-fluffy tea towel or paper towel.
+- Place the extra firm tofu on a clean, non-fluffy tea towel or paper towel.

-- Weight it down with a chopping board and heavy objects such as a cast iron dish or cook books.
+- We can weigh it down with a chopping board and heavy objects such as a cast iron dish or cookbooks.

 - Let it sit for 10-20 minutes to press out excess moisture.